nrkno/dotnetskolen/README_EN.md

 Finally, `runWithTestClient` calls the `test` function and passes `testClient` as a parameter.

 > Note that `runWithTestClient` creates a `task` "computation expression" (`task {...}`).
-With such blocks we can start .NET tasks, which allow us to run code asynchronously.
-F# has two types of "computation expressions" for running asynchronous code: `async` and `task`. `async` came first, and is still the most common to use, while `task` came in F# 6, included in .NET 6.
+With `task` blocks we can start .NET tasks, which allow us to run code asynchronously.
+F# has two types of "computation expressions" for running asynchronous code: `async` and `task`. `async` arrived first, and is still the one most commonly used, while `task` came in F# 6, included in .NET 6.
 You can read more about "computation expressions", `async` and `task` here:
 >
 > - <https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/computation-expressions>
 > - <https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/async-expressions>